 Just how effective is an MRI at detecting a transient ischemic attack or TIA?

-Well, when compared to a CT scan, an MRI “is more sensitive when evaluating someone for a TIA or stroke,” says Rob Lapporte, MD, board certified in emergency medicine and chief medical officer of Physician 360, a telemedicine service.
+Well, when compared to a CT scan, an MRI “is more sensitive when evaluating someone for a TIA or stroke,” says Rob Lapporte, MD, who is board certified in emergency medicine.

 But neither the MRI nor CT scan can show that a transient ischemic attack occurred, continues Dr. Lapporte.